5 Most Common Volleyball Injuries

 4. Anterior Cruciate Ligament (ACL) Injury

-Anterior Cruciate Ligament (ACL) Injury is a common injury of many athletes across all sports, including volleyball.
-Most ACL injuries in volleyball occur from jumping and landing in a way that harms the knee.
+Anterior Cruciate Ligament (ACL) injuries are a common injury of many athletes across all sports, including volleyball.
+Most ACL injuries in volleyball occur from jumping and landing in a way that harms the knee or by making quick cuts.
 An ACL injury is unable to heal alone and needs immediate medical attention to reconstruct.
 Players are unable to get back to playing until this procedure is done and the proper recovery time is allotted.
 This can take anywhere from six to nine months.
-ACL injuries commonly jeopardize an athlete's potential to continue playing the sport.
+ACL injuries commonly jeopardize an athlete’s potential to continue playing the sport.

 5. Lower Back Pain